segni-saifeddine/Orchestrate-applications-and-Cloud-infrastructure-using-Kubernetes-and-Crossplane/README.md

 ## Before starting
 In this lab , i will use an aks cluster , To create an Azure AKS cluster, preferably you use an Infrastructure as Code tool like Terraform.
 Although cluster creation isn’t covered by this lab.
 - Connect to cluster using kubectl
-To configure kubectl to connect to your Kubernetes cluster, use the az aks get-credentials command.
+To connect to your Kubernetes cluster, use the az aks get-credentials command.
 Following example gets credentials for the AKS cluster named myAKSCluster in the myResourceGroup:
 ```bash
 $ az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
 ```